EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-holds the general behavior and data members necessary for an Item ItemFactory.java: Facotry responsible for loading all item .txt files, and is reponsible for housing all the create methods for the various items Main.java: This class is used to initalize the Game.
+holds the general behavior and data members necessary for an Item ItemFactory.java: Facotry responsible for loading all item .txt files, and is reponsible for housing all the create methods for the various items Main.java: This class is used to initalize the src.GameManager.
-MapFactory.java: Factory used to create a map (MHTile[][]) Market.java: Class housing all the behaviors and states of the Market interface of our of game
+MapFactory.java: Factory used to create a map (MHTile[][]) Market.java: Class housing all the behaviors and states of the Market interface of our of gameManager
 MarketIO.java: a subclass of IO filled with specific queries and displays related to Market
 MarketTileBehavior.java: Part of the TileBehavior Strategy Pattern that represents the behavior of a MarketTile
-MHGame.java: Class that is the game starter for the game Legends: Monsters and Heroes, by first querying from the user necessary game metrics Monster.java: Class containing behavior and states of Monster objects MonsterType.java: Enum used to represent the different possible types of monsters Potion.java: Class containing behavior and states of Potion objects
+MHGame.java: Class that is the gameManager starter for the gameManager Legends: Monsters and Heroes, by first querying from the user necessary gameManager metrics Monster.java: Class containing behavior and states of Monster objects MonsterType.java: Enum used to represent the different possible types of monsters Potion.java: Class containing behavior and states of Potion objects